3309 W Palouse St

 Bottom line

-The monthly now fits (~$2,247, ~$253 under $2,500) with ~$15k cash to spare — so this is no longer a budget no, it’s a value/size no. It’s the highest $/sqft of any candidate ($410/sqft for 951 sqft), a 2-bedroom listed ~$42k / 12% over assessed with no equity cushion.
-Essentially a newer, smaller, more-expensive-per-foot Clinton: same payment, less house, worse layout (Clinton is a 3/1.5 on a bigger lot for the same money).
+The monthly now fits (~$2,247 at the prior $390k ask; the list has since dipped to $380,000, so it only improves) with ~$15k cash to spare — so this is no longer a budget no, it’s a value/size no. It’s a steep ~$400/sqft (951 sqft), a 2-bedroom listed ~$32k / 9% over assessed with no equity cushion.
+Essentially a newer, smaller, more-expensive-per-foot Clinton: same payment, less house, worse layout (Clinton is a 3/1.5 on a bigger lot for similar money).
 The genuine plus is the 2005 build — the second-newest on the board, low deferred-maintenance risk — plus no HOA.
 But you’d be paying a 3-bed price for a 2-bed cottage.
 Affordability passes; value doesn’t.
 Only makes sense in the low-$300s (at/below the $348k assessed), and even then you’re buying 951 sqft.
 Newer house, wrong size for the price.